Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/v2/README.md

 ---

 ### WAN / Transit Networks
+- 10.0.0.0/8 private address space used for point-to-point links
-- /30 subnets used for point-to-point links
+- /30 subnets used for efficient addressing of router-to-router connections

+---

+### Design Approach
+- 192.168.x.x ranges are used for LAN and VLAN segmentation
+- 10.x.x.x range is reserved for WAN/transit networks
+- This separation improves clarity, scalability, and aligns with real-world enterprise addressing practices

 ---